Ocean Sensory Bin Activity for Kids

 Next, add your seashells, if you don’t have any on hand you can purchase a bag on Amazon, they are a great investment for an ocean study.
 We use them as manipulatives, we use them to identify shell types, and obviously in sensory play.

-Then add your sea creatures, place some in the bin and some outside of it to allow your child to explore, play, and rearrange.
+Then add your sea creatures, and place some in the bin and some outside of it to allow your child to explore, play, and rearrange.

 Finally, you can add some items like slotted spoons, tongs, small strainers, a magnifying glass for closer study, and droppers.
 This really gives your child a chance to make it more interactive and fun for them.